 Globalization and information technologies are lessening distances and opening potential new markets for businesses of all sizes.
 Understanding the fundamentals and realities of international business gives you a significant advantage over competitors in a global market.
 But in order to do this, special skills and knowledge are required to succeed in global markets.

 Having an understanding of the often complex realities of international business is a critical advantage for individuals who want to succeed in an international arena.

 Both the International Business Diploma and the Diploma in International Business Management provide students with the necessary skills, knowledge and training to overcome cultural barriers, build lasting strategic alliances and perform effective evaluations of market products and international services.
-International Business Management program also includes a co-op placement (class number DIB 10) at the end of the education term.
+The International Business Management program also includes a co-op placement (course number DIB 10) at the end of the education term.